jonaprieto/agda-prop/README.md

 ### Contributions

 There are postulates in `Data.Prop.Theorems` files that need a proof, and other missing ones lemmas and theorems.
-That's is the challenge.
+Proofs are welcomed.